 North Carolina School of Science & Mathematics - North Carolina School of Science & Mathematics (opens in new tab) is a residential school for academically gifted students who particularly excel in the areas of math and science.
 Students who are accepted will transfer to the school for their junior and senior years and graduate from the school.
 Applicants are required to take the SAT I. Contact your counselor for more information.

 Page Program - Page Program (opens in new tab) - North Carolina House of Representatives Page Program affords youth from across the Senate an opportunity to see firsthand how laws are made by participating in the legislative process.
 Young people between the ages of 15 and 18 (or currently in the ninth grade) and in good academic standing at their schools can help in the Representatives’ offices, in committee meetings, and during daily Sessions for one week while the General Assembly is in session.
 Please see a School Counselor for additional information.

 Parking Pass Procedure - Visit the "Parking Information" tab on the left side text navigation.

 PowerSchool Parent Portal - (see "Parent Technology Assistance" tab on the left side navigation links)

 Recovery - All absences above 10 must be recovered in an after-school program that operates virtually all year.
 Students who do not recover absences above 10 will receive an F for the course.
 We will NOT offer generic recovery days at the end of each semester, so it is very important to complete recovery in a timely manner.

-SAT Registration & Test Dates - Pick up registration materials from you school counselor or register online at the Collge Board website (opens in new tab) Butler High School code is 342-531.
+SAT Registration & Test Dates - Register online at the Collge Board website (opens in new tab) Butler High School code is 342-531.

 Like us on Facebook - facebook.com/butlerhs